tyronebj/espa-surface-reflectance/lasrc/README.md

     for the collection products.  do_lasrc.py has been modified to call the different versions of C-code, depending on whether the data is pre-collection or collection.
+    NOTE: It will be necessary to re-download the l8sr_auxiliary.tar.gz file and install it in your L8_AUX_DIR.
+The .tar.gz file has been updated to contain the l8geom.hdf file which will be required to process pre-collection products.